mabel-dev/opteryx.dev/docs/contributing/topics/testing.md

 **Maturity**: Medium
 **Location**: [mabel-dev/opteryx](https://github.com/mabel-dev/opteryx/tree/main/tests)

-Part of the CI process.
-Tests specific aspects of the internals.

-Combined with the SQL Battery test, the aim is for 95% coverage (with explicit exceptions).
-Whilst 95% coverage does not ensure the tests are 'good', it does help ensures any material changes to the function of the system are captured early.
+These tests are part of the CI process and focus on specific aspects of the internals.
+Combined with the SQL Battery test, the aim is for 95% coverage, with explicit exceptions.
+While 95% coverage does not guarantee that the tests are 'good,' it helps ensure that any material changes to the system function are captured early.

-Note that the SQL battery tests also contribute to the coverage metrics.

 ## SQL Battery